Byomakesh-Debata/FIN-F414-FRAM-Lab2/README.md

 ## Submission Deadline - EOD, 15 October, 2026
 ## Purpose

 Understand how Option Greeks behave under the BSM framework and how they respond to changes in the underlying option parameters (price, moneyness, volatility, time to maturity, rate, dividend yield).
-The goal is not just to produce plots, but to understand why each pattern occurs, connecting it to the Greek's formula and to concepts convered in class.
+The goal is not just to produce plots, but to understand why each pattern occurs, connecting it to the Greek's formula and to concepts covered in class.

 A sample notebook demonstrating Delta is provided as a reference.
 You can (and should) organize your own notebooks differently.

-You submission is evaluated on: correct calculation of the selected Greeks, sensible choice of parameter variations for each, clean and reproducible code, properly labelled plots, and interpretations that are your own and grounded in the underlying formula.
+Your submission is evaluated on: correct calculation of the selected Greeks, sensible choice of parameter variations for each, clean and reproducible code, properly labelled plots, and interpretations that are your own and grounded in the underlying formula.

 ## Black-Scholes-Merton Framework